bgachara/notes/operating_systems.md

 - every bit has a field for read, write and execute access.
 - rwxrwxrwx

+### Dual Mode Operation

+- Hardware providea at least two modes
+  - Kernel Mode
+  - User Mode
+- Certain Ops are prohibited when running in user mode.
+- Careful controlled transitions between user mode and kernel mode.
+  - syscalls
+    - process requests a system service, e.g exit
+    - like a function call but outside the process
+    - does not have the address of the system function to call.
+    - marshall the syscall id and args in registers and exec syscall.
+  - interrupts
+    - external asynch event triggers content switch.
+    - independent of user process.
+    - e.g timer, i/o device
+  - exceptions
+    - internal synch event in process triggers context switch.
+    - protection violation(seg fault). divide by zero

 ### Signals

 - one way communication for asynchronous notifications